 You see… after we’ve learned the concepts, we need to let go of them to really grow.

 But that we can only do authentically by deeply understanding how these concepts came about.
 And as to that, I think real knowledge can only emerge from practicing an incredible whole lot and moreover—doing it with whole our hearts.

 The theoretical foundation of massage, energy- and bodywork in Thailand is based on the idea of invisible energy lines in the human body.
 Ten of these lines (meridians, channels, or [ ... ]

-The Sen. Sip Sen. Or Sib Sen. The 10 main energy channels running through our bodies.
-We all know them, well---we most probably learned them when taking a Thai Massage course.
-We [ ... ]
+The Sen. Sip Sen. Or Sib Sen. The ten main energy channels running through our bodies.
+We all know them, well—we most probably learned them when we took a Thai Massage training co [ ... ]